Jacquie Tran

 My coding tools of choice are R, R Markdown / Quarto, Shiny, and SQL.

-I am comfortable with GUI data visualisation tools like Power BI (+ DAX) and Tableau, and I am learning Python (for data science) and p5.js (for making generative art).
+I am also comfortable with point-and-click data visualisation tools like Power BI and Tableau.

 Strategic Insights Analyst